RP8844/deep-learning-challenge/README.md

 **Alternative Method**

-Although this model worked very well and provided a great deal of accuracy, an alternative approach that I tried out to see if it would provide more accurate results was the Random Forest model.
+Although this model worked very well and provided a great deal of accuracy, an alternative approach that I tried out (to see if it would provide more accurate results),  was the Random Forest model.
 I chose this model because it's suited for classification problems.
 Using the Random Forest model, it was interesting to discover and to note that the accuracy decreased by 1%, from 78% accuracy to 76.5% (or 77%), as can be seen in the code.
 This means that the model which was chosen was the best one suited for this optimization.

 # Resources:
 1. Modules 21: In Class Activities